Waterfall Enrichment Overview

 In addition, waterfall enrichment and CRM enrichment charge credits in different ways.
 Check out the credits FAQs below to learn about credit requirements for waterfall enrichment.

-Can I connect other data providers beyond the ones Apollo offers?
+Can I connect other data sources beyond the ones Apollo offers?

-No. You can only connect to the data sources or validation providers listed in Apollo when you configure waterfall enrichment.
-You can connect natively or via API key to available data sources and validation providers during setup.
+No. You can only connect to the data sources or validation sources listed in Apollo when you configure waterfall enrichment.
+You have the option to connect to these sources natively or via an API key during setup.

-What’s the difference between global and local configuration for waterfall enrichment?
+What’s the difference between global and local waterfall enrichment settings?

-Global configuration refers to the waterfall enrichment settings configured by your admin that apply to your entire team on Apollo.
-Admins can follow the process outlined here to enable waterfall enrichment globally for your team.
-When enabled globally, waterfall enrichment runs automatically for the following activities:
+Global settings refer to the waterfall enrichment settings configured by your admin that apply to your entire team on Apollo.
+Admins can follow the steps outlined here to configure waterfall enrichment settings that apply globally to your team.

-Can I enrich only mobile phone numbers during waterfall enrichment?
+Can I enrich only phone numbers with waterfall enrichment?

 Can I access emails or phone numbers in Apollo without running waterfall enrichment?

-When enabled globally, waterfall enrichment runs automatically when you click Access email or Access mobile to enrich a contact from search.
-Admins should deactivate global waterfall enrichment to use only Apollo data when accessing email or phone numbers.
+Waterfall enrichment runs automatically when you click Access email or Access mobile to access and enrich a contact from search.

 How many records can I enrich at once?